Welcome to Sociology!

 Sociology is helpful for many other degree programs!

-Students pursuing a Bachelor's Degree in sociology, psychology, social work or related majors should consider majoring in Behavioral Science while at Hill College.
+Students pursuing a Bachelor's Degree in sociology, psychology, social work or related fields should major in Behavioral Science while at Hill College.

 Karen Kaiser, PhD